 What might have been funny at first becomes quite cruel after a while.
 Not every prankster is a bully but sometimes the line between being funny and cruel is very thin.

 Actively exclude individuals from social events, leaving the victim feeling like they don’t fit in

 – not inviting them to meetings etc.

 Our training courses create awareness about bullying and offer guidance about ways to deal with bullying at work.

-Call us on 0845 548 8054 for information about our preventing bullying in the workplace training courses.
+Contact us for information about our preventing bullying in the workplace training courses.